 Moreover, if you are using a legacy system in your company, you also need to consider how you can migrate the data to modern applications with minimal downtime.

 Step #2: Identify and analyze the main objectives for digital transformation

 Executing a successful digital transformation starts by identifying the main objectives and the strategies that can help achieve those objectives.
 Many organizations often only focus on digital customer experience when strategizing their digital transformation journey.
-But considering digital employees experience is just as important because your employees will be the one handling all the internal company work and talking to customers directly.
+But considering digital employee experience is just as important because your handle all the internal company work and talk to customers directly.

 Here are some of the major digital transformation objectives and goals that you can consider:

 - Transforming complex business processes into streamlined workflows to reduce costs and improve overall productivity

 - Gaining visibility and transparency across the different verticals

 - Offering a better digital end-user experience for both customers and employees